 There are many variations to Buttermilk Aebleskivers: chocolate filled or chocolate dough.
 Add 1/4 cup of unsweetened cocoa powder to the batter and cook as directed.
 If you want to flavor half of the batter with chocolate, cook about half of the batter and then add two tablespoons of cocoa powder to the remaining batter before cooking. you may also add a few mini chocolate chips or Nutella spread to the middle of the Buttermilk Aebleskivers while they are cooking and then cover with a little more dough before flipping over with wood skewers .
 If you don’t have wood skewers (sold in most grocery stores, hanging in the baking aisle) you may also use toothpicks!

 The only absolutely necessary piece of equipment is the Aebleskiver pan.
 One is essential, two are nice if you are feeding a large crowd often.
-I have this pan, but this less expensive pan works well too and is available for delivery before Christmas!
+I have this pan, and this less expensive pan .
+I don’t see much of a difference at all while cooking the aebleskivers.
+Both are available for delivery before Christmas if you order today 🙂

 - 2 eggs

 - 1/4 cup melted butter

 Separate the eggs* and beat whites until soft peaks form, and set aside.(see recipe notes)

 In another bowl, combine egg yolks and buttermilk and mix together.